Glacial Geology

 Objectives and Content

-The course aims at introducing periglasial processes and forms, glaciology, and glacial geological processes and forms in solid rock and loose material.
-Glacial erosion and deposition forms and effects glaciers and ice sheets have, and have had, on the formation of the landscape, such as mountains, valleys and fjords are the central themes of the subject.
-The aim is also that the students should be able to describe and classify the most important glacial deposition types and that the students should be able to prepare a Quaternary geological map with an associated field report.
+Objectives: The course introduces periglacial processes and forms, glaciology, and glacial geological processes and landforms in solid rock and sediments.
+The effects glaciers and ice sheets have, and have had, on the formation of the landscape, such as mountains, valleys and fjords, are the central themes of the course.
+The aim is also that the students should be able to describe and classify the most important glacial deposition types and be able to prepare a Quaternary geological map and field report.

-The course starts with a 5-days field course at Finse, where deposits from glaciers and glacier forelands are studied and mapped.
-The lectures begin with an introduction to glaciers, mass balance, glacier motion and glacier hydrology.
-Furthermore, glacier erosion and deposition forms and effects that glaciers and landslides have and have had on the formation of the landscape, such as mountains, valleys and fjords are presented.
-A short overview is given on other Quaternary land forms resulting from chemical and physical weathering, avalanches and rivers.
-Genesis and classification of the major glacial deposition types are reviewed.
+Content: The course starts with a field course in Western Norway, where sediments and landforms produced by glaciers are studied and mapped.
+The lectures provide an introduction to glaciers, mass balance, glacier motion and glacier hydrology.
+A short overview is given on other Quaternary landforms resulting from chemical and physical weathering, avalanches, and rivers.
 The description and interpretation of the sea level changes during and subsequent to the last ice age is also included in the subject.
-The glacial process of the Scandinavian ice sheet is presented, emphasizing the course of deglaciation towards the end of the last ice age in Norway.
-The teaching includes three exercises in interpreting aerial photographs of glaciated landscapes, as well as an exercise in the construction of strandlines and shorelines.
+The glacial process of the Scandinavian ice sheet is presented, emphasising the course of deglaciation towards the end of the last ice age in Norway.

 Learning Outcomes